|IT Based Tactics||✓|

-Since 1990 police have conducted reverse stings resulting in hundreds of arrests of sex buyers.
+Since 1990, police have conducted reverse stings resulting in hundreds of arrests of sex buyers.
 Some of the men are required to adhere to SOAP orders, restricting their presence in areas of the city known for prostitution.
-Neighborhoods have mobilized against prostitution, including efforts to deter johns.
+Neighborhoods have mobilized against prostitution, including efforts to deter sex buyers.
 Residents with small children in one neighborhood were finding condoms and syringes in their backyards.
-To combat prostitution in one area, the West Grace Street Association was formed to patrol the area on foot in the late hours of weekends to deter cruising johns.
-The North Side Neighborhood Team has pursued similar tactics in order to make johns “uncomfortable” in their neighborhood.
+To combat prostitution in one area, the West Grace Street Association was formed to patrol the area on foot in the late hours of weekends to deter cruising sex buyers.
+The North Side Neighborhood Team has pursued similar tactics in order to make sex buyers “uncomfortable” in their neighborhood.

-A 1994 city ordinance allows police to ticket motorists (presumed johns) who pass the same point more than two times in the same direction within a restricted area; fines may reach up to $100.
+A 1994 city ordinance allowed police to ticket motorists (presumed sex buyers) who passed the same point more than two times in the same direction within a restricted area; fines may reach up to $100.
 To make the ordinance correspond with state law, the Richmond City Council added a provision that motorists cannot pass the point more than two times in the same direction in a three-hour period, between 9 p.m. and 3 a.m.
-The area must be clearly marked with signs, and the areas to be marked are determined by the city council or the chief of police.
+The area must be clearly marked with signs, and the areas to be marked were determined by the city council or the chief of police.

 - “Prostitute Decoys Arrest 100 Men”, Richmond Times-Dispatch, June 20 1990.

 - “Police Arrest 100 Men”, Richmond Times-Dispatch, June 21 1990.

 - “Phony Ads Lead to Prostitution Arrests”, Richmond Times-Dispatch, February 17 1993.